SLapehn/PlacentalModelsTranscriptome/README.md

 # PlacentalModelsTranscriptome
-This code was used for the analysis presented in the manuscript titled, "Transcriptomic Comparison of In Vitro Models of the Human Placenta"
+This code was used for the analysis presented in the manuscript titled, "Transcriptomic Comparison of In Vitro Models of the Human Placenta" and in the "Comparative Transcriptomic Placental Model Atlas" web tool: https://www.paquettelab.org/placental-computational-tools/ctpma

 The following code files were used for the "Placenta Tissue Model" comparing in vitro models to CANDLE/GAPPS placenta data.